Fort Wayne's Defense Sector Is Growing Fast and Standing Still at the Same Time: What Hiring Leaders Need to Understand

 BAE Systems: Scaling Through People

 BAE Systems expanded its Fort Wayne workforce by approximately 22% between 2023 and 2025, adding over 200 net new positions to support Low-Rate Initial Production of the AMPV.
 The U.S. Army's anticipated Full-Rate Production decision in mid-2026 could increase production volume by 300%.
 That is not an incremental ramp.
-It is a step-change that requires machinists, armour welders, quality engineers, and systems integration specialists at a pace the local labour market has never been asked to deliver.
+It is a step-change that requires machinists, armor welders, quality engineers, and systems integration specialists at a pace the local labor market has never been asked to deliver.

 The challenge is compounded by what AMPV production actually requires.
 These are not general manufacturing roles.
-Five-axis CNC machining of Inconel and titanium alloys, AWS D17.1 and D1.6 armour welding certifications, and quality engineering experience specific to military vehicle platforms are prerequisites, not preferences.
+Five-axis CNC machining of Inconel and titanium alloys, AWS D17.1 and D1.6 armor welding certifications, and quality engineering experience specific to military vehicle platforms are prerequisites, not preferences.
 The local supply of candidates who meet those specifications covers approximately 45% of current demand, according to the Allen County Workforce Development Board's 2024 skills gap analysis.
 Full-Rate Production would widen that gap considerably.

 L3Harris: Scaling Through Capital